How to Build a Social Media Team (and who should be on it)

 • Staying on top of trends on social and inventing ways to increase your content’s reach and engagement

-This is probably the most creative of the social media roles.
+This is probably the most creative of the roles in your social media team.
 It definitely requires things like:

 • Strong writing skills